Home Energy Saving

 If you can't afford to replace your doors and windows, some of the easiest and cheapest measures for draught proofing are:

 - Sausage Dog Draught Excluders

-In order to maximise heat retention older properties can benefit from cavity wall insulation which again is subsidised by energy suppliers but can also be installed relatively cheaply.
-The wall insulation stops heat leaving or entering the cavity wall space therefore helping to reduce the need to switch heating systems on more frequently in winter or air conditioning unit’s on during the summer.
+In order to maximise heat retention, older properties can benefit from cavity wall insulation, which again is subsidised by energy suppliers but can also be installed relatively cheaply.
+The wall insulation stops heat leaving or entering the cavity wall space, therefore helping to reduce the need to switch on heating systems more frequently in winter or air-conditioning units on during the summer.

-Also available is floor insulation however this can be a much more invasive installation as floors have to be removed in order to put the insulation into the space between joists.
+Also available is floor insulation; however, this can be a much more invasive installation, as floors have to be removed in order to put the insulation into the space between joists.

 - Loft Insulation

 Any door or window in your property has the potential to let heat escape from your home.
 If your doors have gaps you can see through, it might be a cheaper long-term solution to replace them, ensuring they are professionally fitted and contain triple glazing.

 The same applies to your windows and although the cost of both doors and windows does require significant investment, the amount saved in heating bills could pay back the outlay much faster than you think.